eizedev/MSSecurityVulnerabilities/README.md

 >
 > This powershell module/code here in this repository only parses the resultend `vulnerabilities` from the api and output it in a specific way
 >
 > A comparable command that outputs the raw information with the official module would be `$cvrfDoc = Get-MsrcCvrfDocument -ID 2023-Dec -Verbose`.
+> For this you will need to install the official module first (not needed here for the `Find-MSSecurityVulnerabilities` function).

 ## Examples